 The Trump-Pence administration cut off all contributions from the United States to the United Nations Population Fund (UNFPA).

-The move hurts UNFPA’s ability to promote reproductive health; respond to humanitarian crises; and prevent unplanned pregnancies, unsafe abortions and maternal deaths around the world.
+The move hurt UNFPA’s ability to promote reproductive health; respond to humanitarian crises; and prevent unplanned pregnancies, unsafe abortions and maternal deaths around the world.

-Abandoning UNFPA takes away birth control from thousands of women in some of the world’s most vulnerable areas.
+Abandoning UNFPA took away birth control from thousands of people in some of the world’s most vulnerable areas.

 “Sometimes I had to work during airstrikes and explosions.
 I have to take the risk to rescue the pregnant woman's life.”